 If you’re having rodents inside now, consider waiting until they’re under control to seal entry points.
 Complications from rodent services sometimes come from rodents trapped inside.

 Having a rodent exclusion professional inspect & repair your home will save you time and frustration later.
 Do not be fooled into thinking that rats won’t return.
 If there is a hole in your house, it’s only a matter of time before the rats find it.

 Most rat exterminators have their own methods for rat control.

 Oftentimes, rodenticide (rat poison) boxes are placed around the exterior of the home.
 These rodenticide bait stations are put out when rat populations grow to a bothersome size.

-Whether we like it or not, humans use rodenticides to manage urban rats populations to acceptable levels.
+But whether we like it or not, humans basically use rodenticides to manage urban rats populations to acceptable levels.

 Safe Rat Control.